TheRedstoneRadiant/CS50-Wordy/README.md

 - An orange tile indicates that the letter exists, but in a different place of the random word.

 ## Implemented Dictionaries
+The dictionary that was provided by CS50's 'Speller' assignment was programmatically filtered to create three separate dictionaries: `words_5.txt`, `words_6.txt`, and `words_7.txt` to be loaded when the player chooses a difficulty.

 ## Favicon
 The website https://favicon.io has been consulted to generate the favicon utilized for this project.